charliezcr/Python-Bayesian-Spam-Filter/README.md

 # Python Bayesian Spam Filter
- This is a spam filter implemented in python to showcase the use of Naive Bayes Classifier and Bag-of-Words model.
+ This is a spam filter implemented in python to showcase the use of Naive Bayes Classifier and Bag-of-Words model in the our mail box.
+We receive a lot of mails but our mailbox automatically sorts the spams out and only take hams (the mail that you want, opposite of spams) in our inbox.
+How exactly does our mailbox calcualte whether the mail is a spam or not?<br>
- For a detaile walk-through of the code and explanation of the theories, please look at spamFilter.ipynb or charliezcr.github.io/spamfilter.html<br>
+ For a detaile walk-through of the code and explanation of the theories, please look at Spam_filter.ipynb or charliezcr.github.io/spamfilter.html<br>
- Please click spam.py for code.<br>
+ If you are more interested in the code itself, please read the python script spam.py <br>
  The rest txt files are training and testing data. <br>
- if you failed to download 'punkt' in nltk, please try:<br>
- python -m nltk.downloader -u https://pastebin.com/raw/D3TBY4Mj punkt